-• The virtual events organized by the Division to introduce these services received feedback that they were not personalized or interactive.
+The virtual events organized by the Division to introduce these services were not personalized or interactive.

 - The teams have aimed for a more individualized, targeted approach with clinics by arranging meetings with each clinic's physicians, NP, MOA and RNiP to introduce themselves.
-Clinics that do not have not have a direct connection with their CHN were prioritized. - Scheduled check-in meetings with the clinic's CHN and PCN clinician are being offered to continue this relationship building.
+Clinics that do not have not have a direct connection were prioritized. - Scheduled check-in meetings with the clinic's CHN and PCN clinician are being offered to continue this relationship building.

-- Create videos that share the supports available to providers and instructions on how to access the different services. - Hold an in-person event where providers are introduced to the community services available to support them.
+- Create videos that share the supports available to providers and instructions on how to access the different services. - Hold an in-person event where providers are introduced to the community resources available to them and the work completed in this focus group is highlighted.